Source IBM Db2 with Kafka/MQ #

 split-key: partkey

-Sample Extractor realtime configurations #
+Sample Extractor configurations for realtime mode

 realtime: